Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The same is true for your dog and all other animals.
 All dogs will receive one set of DNA from each parent.
 Breeders use this information to their advantage by breeding dogs based on the genes they carry.

 Scientists classify genes as either dominant or recessive.
-The dominant traits will win out and show themselves in the offspring.
-Recessive traits, in contrast, are those that remain within the offspring but don’t show themselves.
+The dominant traits will win out and be expressed in the offspring.
+Recessive traits, in contrast, are those that remain within the offspring but are not expressed.
 Even though the dominant trait is what you will see in the dog, the dog can still pass on recessive genes.

-Even though several variables are at play, experienced breeders know how to control the parents to control the outcome of their offspring.
-In other words, they know what to look for in their parent dogs to create desirable offspring that sell.
+Even though several variables are at play, experienced breeders know how to choose the parents to control the outcome of their offspring.
+In other words, they know what to look for in their parent dogs to create desirable puppies that sell.

 To do this, most breeders will use a DNA test or other similar scientific tools to learn about the DNA of the dogs in question.
-This ensures that the dogs being bred meet their standards and do not have any unknown illnesses or other issues.
+This ensures that the dogs being bred meet their standards and do not have any unknown illnesses or are susceptible to developing other issues.

 german shepherd dogs sitting on grass